 Unexplained sudden transfer of assets, particularly real property.

-Expressed excitement about winning a sweepstakes, lottery or inheritance.
+Expressed excitement about winning a sweepstakes, lottery, or inheritance.

 Refinance of the adult’s property, with significant cash out, or with the addition of new owners on the deed, but not on the loan.